SJC was the first airport to offer therapy dogs in the terminals, starting shortly after 9/11 to help calm passengers’ nerves before flying.

 SJC’s Interfaith Chaplain Volunteer Kathryn Liebschutz owned a trained rescue/therapy Boxer/Great Dane mix dog named Orion.
 She asked for permission to bring Orion to SJC to alleviate travelers’ anxieties about taking to the skies again.
 Orion was an immediate hit with passengers and employees alike as he and Kathryn spent long hours during that week offering comfort.

-Today, SJC has 23 active therapy dogs that stroll through our terminals frequently.
+Today, SJC has 24 active therapy dogs and 2 therapy cats that visit the terminals frequently.
 There are a variety of breeds and sizes that greet our travelers, each one as full of love as the next.